 ‘Metaphysics, being interdisciplinary by nature, could facilitate this integration.
 That’s what the prefix meta does when conjoined with the word physics.
 Unfortunately, in this era of separation and alienation, neither camp wants to have any of this.’

 ‘That might be a fascinating subject for another discussion,’ I said.
 ‘For now, though, let’s clarify a few things.
-My body, my clothing and this unlit cigar – are you saying they’re nothing more than spiritual substance?
+My body, my clothing, and this unlit cigar; are you saying they’re nothing more than spiritual substance?
 How can spirit have substance?
 I’m not so sure many scientists would agree with that.’

 ‘I’m sure many wouldn’t,’ Mo said, ‘but the smart ones do… at least in some fashion.
 They understand the word substance means much more than what is considered material.
 So let’s briefly go over this again to help you understand things.

 ‘A most interesting description, don’t you think, James?
-Now consider where Genesis states, let there be light, in as much as it is understood to give form to the void, we could, with Bohm, call all form frozen light.
+Now consider where Genesis states, let there be light.
+In as much as it is understood to give form to the void, we could, with Bohm, call all form frozen light.
 Could we not then refer to your spirit body as a light form, instead of a biological adaptation for the earth plane.’

 ‘Certainly, a most intriguing mix of metaphysics, religion and science,’ I said.
 ‘Which reminds me of something I read while working on my thesis; I think it was Berkeley who said something about a choir and furniture in heaven.
-These objects and events we experience, he suggested, are examples of the infinite possibilities could exist in the mind of God.
+These objects and events we experience, he suggested, are examples of the infinite possibilities that could exist in the mind of God.
 Not many modern philosophers, however, are amenable to such a notion.’

 ‘Likely not,’ Mo said; ‘still, anything considered physical is a temporal, electromagnetic pattern.
 The problem with objects is that their patterns don’t hold, be it a chocolate bar in the sun or perfume on a woman.
 Nothing lasts, not even your body or your planet.
-What’s perceived is a momentary snapshot of what will ultimately cease to exist in it’s present form.’
+What’s perceived is a momentary snapshot of what will ultimately cease to exist in its present form.’

 ‘’So you’re saying that when you come right down to it, nothing else is real… is that right?’